Is your organisation ‘Deaf Aware’?

 - Provide information on commonly used communication aids from Video relay services to apps available on mobiles.

-Courses are offered in three formats: self-guided learning online, webinar sessions or face to face sessions where a tutor or specialist will visit your place of work.
+Typically, courses are usually offered in one of three formats: self-guided learning online, webinar sessions or face to face sessions where a tutor or specialist will visit your place of work.

-The courses we list below have interviews with deaf and hard of hearing people to help you understand the customer experience from a deaf perspective.
+The courses we list below may have interviews with deaf and hard of hearing people to help you understand the customer experience from a deaf perspective.
+This is really useful for you as an organisation as you learn from direct customer experience.
 Some courses also cover working with deaf staff.

-This training can improve the productivity and confidence of your staff.
+This type of training can improve the productivity and confidence of your staff.
 Good communication skills are vital for reducing barriers particularly when there are cultural, linguistic differences.

-By the end of this course you should:
+By the end of your Deaf Awareness training you should:

 - Understand the importance of equal access to those who are Deaf or hard-of-hearing